 - You can make your own Pumpkin Pancake Mix by combining all the dry ingredients (flour, brown sugar, baking powder, baking soda, pumpkin pie spice, and salt) in a container, this way you only have to measure the wet ingredients when you make the pancakes.

 Store: The batter should be used right away.
-Letting it sit for too long stops the baking powder from working and results in flat pancakes.
-The cooked pancakes can be stored in an airtight container in the fridge for 3-4 days or frozen.
+Letting the pancake batter sit for too long stops the baking powder from working and results in flat pancakes.
+The cooked pancakes can be stored in an airtight container in the fridge for 3–4 days.

-Reheat: Reheat the pancakes in the toaster, microwave, or in a pan.
+Reheat: Reheat the leftover pancakes in the toaster oven, microwave, or pan.
 They will still taste delicious and make a great quick breakfast to have on hand.

 Griddle: This griddle works best for pancakes and gives you a big cooking surface to make lots of pancakes at the same time.